jbush001/NyuziProcessor/tests/cosimulation/README.md

 to control ordering of instruction issue, while still rigorously checking that the program state is accurate.

+### Caveats
+- Cosimulation does not check that the verilog model has terminated appropriately.
+It if halts before program execution is finished, it will fail silently.
-_However, the simulator does not currently model the behavior of the store buffer.
+- The simulator does not currently model the behavior of the store buffer.
 Since the store buffer affects visibility of writes to other strands, this means the simulator can't accurately handle reads/writes to the same cache lines from multiple threads.
 As such, the random test generator currently reserves a separate write region for each strand.
-The v2 architecture does not have this constraint._
+The v2 architecture does not have this constraint.
+- The random instruction generator does not generate floating point instructions, as there are still a fair number of subtle, off-by-one-ulp bugs in the floating point pipeline.